DHARMIKR/Secure_DevOps/README.md

 - Go to "manage/configure" in jenkins and configure the sonarqube there by giving name, server URL and authentication token
 - Add sonar automatic installation in "manage jenkins/ Tools"
 - Don't forget to add sonar token into the command of sonar scanner in jenkins

+### Setting up ZAP baseline scan

+- original project is no more maintained. so, have to use this [docker run -t ictu/zap2docker-weekly zap-baseline.py -t http://127.0.0.1:5000/api/]